kumahq/kuma-website/docs/docs/dev/explore/dpp-on-kubernetes.md

 ## Custom Container Configuration

-If you want to modify the default container configuration the Kubernetes CRD named `ContainerPatch` was introduced.
+If you want to modify the default container configuration you can use the `ContainerPatch` Kubernetes CRD.
 It allows configuration of both sidecar and init containers. `ContainerPatch` resources are namespace scoped and can only be applied in a namespace where **Kuma CP** is running.